marianwitkowski/Start-here-python/README.md

 ## Terminology: ##

 * client: your application that will make Live Objects API calls
-* API-KEYS: the token that allows you to connect to your own tenant/space in Live Objects
+* API-KEY: the token that allows you to connect to your own tenant/space in Live Objects
-* CLIENT-ID: identifier of the device or of the application currently trying to connect to Live Objects.
+* CLIENT-ID: identifier of the device or of the application currently trying to connect to Live Objects
 * endpoint: the URL to access to a function of the API in REST
 * header: a user-defined HTTP header to carry information in a REST call